growthcharts/james/README.md

 ```

 The site now starts with `PMAAN27` instead of `PMAHN27`.
 Any chart can
 be chosen.
-It is the responsability of the developer that the choice is
+It is the responsibility of the developer that the choice is
 sensible given the child’s data.

 #### Site with user-specified chart